Sacred 3: Development

 Sacred 3 was developed by Keen Games, for the publisher Deep Silver.
 Shortly following the Gamescom announcement, Deep Silver called for fan feedback on desired features for Sacred 3 in its official community forums.

-In an interview Martin Wein stated: "For the weakness of Sacred 2 I want to mention the Quality Assurance.
+In an interview, Martin Wein stated: "For the weakness of Sacred 2 I want to mention the Quality Assurance.
 As a target for Sacred 3 this will be a very important milestone to be taken care of.
 It's possible to deliver a bug free game."
 When asked about possible similarities or differences between the sequel and past installments, Wein stated: "We want to keep the charm of the series and you will stumble upon one or another popular character of the prequels."

 Reception

 The game received "mixed" reviews, according to video game review aggregator Metacritic.
-The Escapist's Jim Sterling wrote that fans of the series could be disappointed and fans of the hack and slash genre would prefer other titles.
-Ben "Yahtzee" Croshaw said the game "utterly and completely failed at comedy, action, entertainment and game design" and named it as his fifth worst game of 2014.
-He also stated in his review that "nothing is more guaranteed to grate than comedy falling flat with smug, blissful unawareness.
-A grim death march through forced kookiness is worse than a thousand Ride to Hells."
-He later noted in the footnotes for the same review that he didn't think Sacred 3 was in any way worse than Ride to Hell: Retribution, just that Ride to Hell "left [him] in a better mood".
+The Escapist's James Stephanie Sterling wrote that fans of the series could be disappointed and fans of the hack and slash genre would prefer other titles.